spookslabs/aptos-core/SECURITY.md

 **DO NOT CREATE AN ISSUE** to report a security problem.

+Go to https://github.com/aptos-labs/aptos-core/security/advisories and open a vulnerability report.
 Send an email to [security@aptosfoundation.org](mailto:security@aptosfoundation.org) and provide your GitHub username.
-The team will create a new draft security advisory for further discussion.
+The team will traige the issue from there.

 For security reasons, DO NOT include attachments or provide detail sufficient for exploitation regarding the security issue in this email.
 Instead, wait for the advisory to be created, and **provide any sensitive details in the private GitHub advisory**.